The Best Trees to Plant for Fall Foliage

 The Japanese maple is a landscape stunner any time of year.
 With delicate leaf shapes, and striking branch structure, it hardly needs anything else to draw the observer’s attention.
 But come fall, it continues to shine in the garden with radiant color, some varieties bursting forth with multicolored leaves, or exotic hues like dark pink.

-Related: 30 Ways to Color Your Yard This Fall
+Related: 30 Plants That’ll Bring Color to Your Yard This Fall

 Bald Cypress